Raja Dhiraja Yoga – The Yoga of the King of Kings

-– the Royal’s Royal Path form is now the most Complete; all-around systematic and scientific process for the development of the body, mind, and soul.
+the Royal’s Royal Path form is now the most Complete; Raja Dhiraja Yoga is a SCHOOL, is not just a style; all-around systematic and scientific process for the development of the body, mind, and soul.
 Is also referred to as the “yoga of the mind” because of its strong emphasis on meditation and benefits.

 The system of yoga asanas, mudras, bandhas, includes deep relaxation, self-massage, and specific meditation lessons.
 Also includes the seven other limbs of Ashtanga Yoga with the purification of chakras.

-Benefits of Asanas (as practiced in Raja Dhiraja Yoga):
+3. Benefits of Asanas (as practiced in Raja dhiraja Yoga)

 2. Niyama (Yama and Niyama are the ten moral principles, the very foundation of the yogic way of life)

 5. Pratyahara (withdrawal of the mind from external objects, in preparation for internal practices)

 8. Samadhi (complete absorption in the object of meditation)

 In regular classes for beginners and intermediate students of yoga, only the first three limbs are practiced.
 The remaining five are taught only to serious students at advanced levels.

 Discover Yoga Through Yoga, the Way of Innersize, allow yourself to relax into what is, relax into infinity, step into your power … Because there is something larger without end!